divaga/sagemaker-workshop-beginner/README.md

-# sagemaker-workshop-beginner
+# SageMaker Workshop
-SageMaker workshop for beginner
+This is workshop guideline for Amazon SageMaker using Jupyter Lab Notebook

+## Setup